Chesapeake Bay Retriever as a Therapy Dog

 Chesapeake Bay Retrievers are versatile dogs that thrive in various environments due to their adaptability and keen intelligence.
 Environments where they excel include, but are not limited to:

-• Hospitals and Hospices: Their calming presence and keen ability to read human emotions make them ideal companions in settings where individuals experience pain or anxiety.
+- Hospitals and Hospices: Their calming presence and keen ability to read human emotions make them ideal companions.
+They work well in settings where individuals experience pain or anxiety.

-• Rehabilitation Centers: Their stamina and willingness to engage actively can serve well in helping patients through physical therapy or other rehabilitative exercises.
+- Rehabilitation Centers: Their stamina and willingness to engage actively can serve well in helping patients.
+This includes physical therapy or other rehabilitative exercises.

-• Schools and Educational Programs: The breed's friendly demeanor allows them to interact well with children, making them valuable in programs designed to assist children with reading disabilities or social challenges.
+- Schools and Educational Programs: The breed’s friendly demeanor allows interaction with children.
+This makes them valuable in programs designed to assist children with reading disabilities or social challenges.

 Common Therapy Settings